tale-lang/tale/README.md

 author = "Oscar Wilde"
 ```

-Here we have two expresions: `"Oscar Wilde"`, which is a constant string literal, and `author`, which is a _name_.
+Here we have two expressions: `"Oscar Wilde"`, which is a constant string literal, and `author`, which is a _name_.
 _(The `=` sign is used to assign a name.)_

 It's also possible to assign a name to other name: